jareware/docker-volume-backup/README.md

   grafana-data:
 ```

 This configuration will back up to AWS S3 instead.
+See below for additional tips about [S3 Bucket setup](#s3-bucket-setup).

 ### Stopping containers while backing up